azagniotov/rails-messaging-rest-api/README.md

 ### Parameters

-All parameters taken by some API methods are all __required__ parameters, i.e.: there are not API methods that take optional parameters.
-For `POST` requests, parameters not included in the URL should be encoded as JSON with a `Content-Type` of `application/json`
+All parameters taken by some API endpoints are all __required__ parameters, i.e.: there are no API endpoints that take optional parameters.
+For `POST` requests, parameters that are not included in the URL should be encoded as JSON with a `Content-Type` of `application/json`

 ### Root Endpoint